Overview of Competition Law in Jordan

 The Jordanian Competition Law is designed to protect consumer interests and companies by encouraging and protecting fair competition in the local market.
 The Law prohibits unfair practices and monopolistic acts that harm lawful competition to maintain a competitive market environment and thus achieve economic growth.

-The Law applies to all business activities and transactions involving products and services in Jordan and to international economic activities that may have an impact in the Jordanian market.
+The Law applies to all business activities and transactions involving products and services in Jordan and international economic activities that may impact the Jordanian market.
 (Article 3)

 Enforcement and Policy